lokesh1729/blog.lokesh1729.com/cljjwalwf001q09l7e58513h8.md

 To inculcate financial discipline, it took a lot of time and so many hurdles.
 I remember, in 2018, I had given commitments to pay 75% of my salary to chit funds and at the end of every month, I had to look for money from friends or other sources of income.
 I used to take some freelancing work to earn that extra income and depend upon apps like Walnut for quick loans.
 That struggle made me focus on personal finance.
 In 2020, I spent some time on mutual funds, the stock market and understood how they work.

 **Invest first, Spend later culture -** I used to make a budget of expenses and investments.
-I try to live with very minimal expenses, so they are not even 20% of my salary.
+I try to live with minimal expenses, so they are not even 20% of my salary.
 I try to invest as much as possible by keeping some money in an emergency fund which I use as a buffer too.
 I divide my investments into emergency, short-term, long-term, and tax-saving.
 Then, I find the investment options and put them.